ukb-dt/ethos-a/index.md

 suggests that the total *experienced energy* $E$ of a system across time is both an **accumulated integral** of dynamic states *and* perturbed by linear drift $εₓt$ and individuality constants $Cₓ$.

 Now, what is **x**?
-In the earlier stages of your schema, x carried positional meaning—contextual coordinates.
-But by the canopy stage, **x is a manifold of conditionalities**: the full configuration space on which “energy” $E$ depends.
+In the earlier stages of your schema, $x$ carried positional meaning—contextual coordinates.
+But by the canopy stage, **$x$ is a manifold of conditionalities**: the full configuration space on which “energy” $E$ depends.
 Formally, you could write

 $$
 x \in \mathcal{X} = { \text{biological},\ \text{psychological},\ \text{social},\ \text{cultural},\ \text{temporal} }